California’s top Airbnb host offers ‘fairytale’ vacation in Bay Area - NewsBreak

 The designer now lives in a cottage further back on the property, and Bogner said he likes to introduce him as “the Frank Lloyd Wright of curves.”

 Guests of the fairytale house can enjoy an extension of Chris’s imagination by dining at local restaurant Pasta Moon.
-Bogner said Chris had a hand in the converted warehouse-turned-restaurant design as well.Decomposing body identified as ‘Most Wanted’ fugitive sought in San Diego
+Bogner said Chris had a hand in the converted warehouse-turned-restaurant design as well.These are the priciest ZIP codes in the U.S. in 2021, study finds

 Airbnb said when choosing each state’s top Airbnb hosts, they followed the following criteria: